scalabli/quo/docs/api.rst

 protected arguments.
 These are arguments that are prepended to args when certain parsing scenarios are encountered but must be never propagated to another arguments.
 This is used to implement nested parsing.

 resilient_parsing = None
 Indicates if resilient parsing is enabled.
-In that case Click will do its best to not cause any failures and default values will be ignored.
+In that case quo will do its best to not cause any failures and default values will be ignored.
 Useful for completion.

 scope(cleanup=True)
 This helper method can be used with the context object to promote it to the current thread local (see get_current_context()).
 The default behavior of this is to invoke the cleanup functions which can be disabled by setting cleanup to False.
 The cleanup functions are typically used for things such as closing file handles.